 The ATC has compiled this list to help WPI meeting and webinar hosts run successful events using the Zoom platform.

-Use a hard-wired Internet connection if at all possible.
+Plan to have all main presenters and support staff use a hard-wired Internet connection if at all possible.
 If off-campus, plan to disconnect from the WPI VPN as this is not required to connect to Zoom.

 If you will be sharing a video during the event, plan to join your voice/listening audio using the telephone connection that Zoom provides so that you can hear the audio from your computer playing through the telephone connection as attendees are hearing it.
 ATC has heard reports from multiple hosts that they cannot hear the audio for the video while they are running their presentation (though attendees can).
 Joining from a telephone will mitigate this.